COVID-19 Overview: Testing

 - Types of COVID-19 Tests

-- True or False?
-Currently, a definitive diagnosis of COVID-19 is made using an antibody (serology) test to detect antibodies produced in response to the COVID-19 infection.
+- True or False: A definitive diagnosis of COVID-19 is made using an antibody (serology) test to detect antibodies produced in response to the COVID-19 infection.

 - Diagnostic (Viral) Tests